walmartlabs/lumbar/docs/libraries.md

     }

 This will replace any file references to *static/images/page-dot.png* in the mixin with *image/page-dot.png* in the project's file structure.
 It's also possible to use the value `true` to specify the exact same file name, just in the local file space and `false` to prevent the file from being output.

+Alternatively overrides may be defined on the entire library

+    "libaries": [
+      {
+        "name": "carousel-library",
+        "overrides": {
+          "static/images/page-dot.png": "images/page-dot.png"
+        }
+      }
+    }

+Which follows the same behavior outlined above.
+In the case of multiple overrides, the value defined in the mixin takes priority over the library override.

 ## Additional information